JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ## 5. Compile

-Run ```make``` in folder FreeFileSync_11.13_Source/FreeFileSync/Source.
+Run ```make``` in folder FreeFileSync_11.14_Source/FreeFileSync/Source.

-Assuming the command completed without fatal errors, the binary should be waiting for you in FreeFileSync_11.13_Source/FreeFileSync/Build/Bin.
+Assuming the command completed without fatal errors, the binary should be waiting for you in FreeFileSync_11.14_Source/FreeFileSync/Build/Bin.

 ## 6. Run FreeFileSync
-Go to the FreeFileSync_11.13_Source/FreeFileSync/Build/Bin directory and enter:
+Go to the FreeFileSync_11.14_Source/FreeFileSync/Build/Bin directory and enter:
 ```
 ./FreeFileSync_armv7l
 ```

-# Run FreeFileSync on another Raspberry Pi
+# Running FreeFileSync on another Raspberry Pi
 You don't need to build anything again on the other Raspberry Pi hosts but you will need to copy over the various libraries and other dependencies so the executable can run.
 Compilation made and tested on Raspberry Pi 4 w/4GB RAM using clean updated Raspberry Pi OS on 22.11.2020